M

 If traffic weakens, the whole $14.1B revenue base is exposed because this snapshot shows effectively one operating engine.

-the earnings rebound disappoints
+The earnings rebound disappoints

 The bull case leans on about $2.20 in full-year EPS after a quarter that still printed only $0.04.
 If that rebound slips, the stock being above the $20 target midpoint starts to matter more.